-Well, during college, I’m a twenty-year-old woman and so I’m interested in the work of mostly ’60s style painters, especially like Mark Rothko, Jasper Johns and Rauschenberg and all of the big names that you come to appreciate when you’re twenty or whatever.
+Well, during college, I was a twenty-year-old woman and so I was interested in the work of mostly ’60s style painters, especially like Mark Rothko, Jasper Johns and Rauschenberg and all of the big names that you come to appreciate when you’re twenty or whatever.

 Then, there’s something about collage, where you’re using materials that people are going to recognize and so it gives them a way into the work, but then they see these things they recognize and all of a sudden, they’re in this new context.
 That causes you to really think about the original intent of the collaged item.

 But it’s basically been ever since falling in love with collage through painting.
 My entire work, even my digital work now, is all kind of based on the idea of collage.

 Yeah, it’s interesting.
 You get to draft off of people’s associations with something specific and then get to play with it, subvert it, and comment on it in a new and creative way.
 How did you make decisions about what to re-appropriate for your work?

 My work has always been really serialized in the sense that I will pick a topic and then dive deeply into that topic and emerge a year or two years later with whatever finished thing I’m making.

 I usually have the idea; I go out and find the material; and then the idea might morph and change depending on the material I find.